sdingcn/closure/README.md

              | @ <variable> <expr>  // accesses a closure's environment variable
 ```

-## semantics and implementation

 + AST-traversal based interpreter; no bytecode.
 + 4 object types: Void, Integer, String, Closure.
-Structs can be simulated by closures.
+  Structs can be realized by closures and `@`.
 + Variables are references to objects,
-  but they are indistinguishable from values because objects are immutable.
+  but behave like values because objects are immutable.
   Variables cannot be re-bound.
 + `letrec` and `( <callee> <expr>* )` evaluate from left to right
   and use pass-by-reference for variables.